Russell Wilson: High school career

 Wilson attended Collegiate School, a preparatory school in Richmond, Virginia.
 As a junior in 2005, he threw for 3,287 passing yards and 40 passing touchdowns and rushed for 634 rushing yards and 15 rushing touchdowns.
 He was named an all-district, all-region, and all-state player.
 Wilson was twice named the Richmond Times-Dispatch Player of the Year.

 As a senior, he threw for 3,009 passing yards, 34 passing touchdowns, and seven interceptions.
 In addition, he rushed for 1,132 yards and 18 touchdowns.
 That year, he was named an all-conference and all-state player as well as conference player of the year.
 He was featured in Sports Illustrated for his performance in the state championship game win.
 Wilson also served as his senior class president.

 During his time in high school, Wilson attended the Manning Passing Academy, a summer football clinic run by multiple NFL MVP winner and eventual Hall of Fame quarterback Peyton Manning.
 Due to this encounter, Manning recognized Wilson many years later when the latter had flown to Denver to discuss the prospect of getting drafted by the Denver Broncos, where Manning had recently signed.

 Wilson was also a member of the Collegiate School basketball and baseball teams.

-Wilson committed to North Carolina State University on July 23, 2006.
+Wilson committed to North Carolina State University.
+He was recruited by Curt Cignetti.
 He also received a football scholarship offer from Duke University.